Historical Timeline of Los Angeles

 Green Bay Packers' Elijah Pitts (#22) rushes against the Kansas City Chiefs in the first AFL-NFL World Championship Game (aka Super Bowl I) at the LA Coliseum. | Photo: Fortune

 1967 - The first-ever AFL-NFL World Championship Game, aka Super Bowl I takes place at Los Angeles Memorial Coliseum.
-The NFL champion Green Bay Packers defeated the AFL champion Kansas City Chiefs 35-10.
+The NFL champion Green Bay Packers defeat the AFL champion Kansas City Chiefs 35-10.

 1967 - The Mark Taper Forum opens at the Music Center.
 It will be instrumental in the launch of successful new plays including Angels in America.